firecracker-microvm/firecracker/docs/jailer.md

   this involves registering handlers with the cgroup **notify_on_release** mechanism, while being wary about potential race conditions (the instance crashing before the subscription process is complete, for example).
-- Seccomp filtering is currently disabled by default and needs to be enabled by setting the `USE_SECCOMP` environment variable due to a bug in the Linux kernel.
-Enabling it might cause slowness as a result of an increased number of page faults.
 - For extra resilience, the jailer expects to be spawned by the user in a new PID namespace, most likely via a combination of **clone()** with the **CLONE_NEWPID** flag and **exec()**.
 A process must be created in a new PID namespace in order to become a pseudo-init process, and the other option is to use a **clone()** in the jailer,